FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/11-Hybrid-Identity/02-Authentication-Methods/README.md

 Pass-through Authentication validates passwords directly against the on-premises Active Directory.

 Microsoft Entra ID forwards the authentication request to a PTA agent installed on-premises.

+---

+### PTA Network Requirements

+Pass-through Authentication agents establish outbound connections to Microsoft services.

+No inbound firewall ports are required from the Internet to the on-premises network.

+PTA agents communicate with Microsoft Entra ID using outbound HTTPS traffic, typically over TCP port 443.

+This reduces perimeter network exposure compared with traditional federation infrastructure.

+---

 ### Advantages